Goldman Sachs BDC Inc. (GSBD) Shares Plummet Below 1-Year High - News Heater

-The stock price of Goldman Sachs BDC Inc. (NYSE: GSBD) has dropped by -1.82 compared to previous close of 14.81.
-Despite this, the company has seen a fall of -2.42% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-09-18 that Here is how Goldman Sachs BDC (GSBD) and Robinhood Markets, Inc. (HOOD) have performed compared to their sector so far this year.
+The stock of Goldman Sachs BDC Inc. (NYSE: GSBD) has decreased by -0.86 when compared to last closing price of 14.01.
+Despite this, the company has experienced a -6.21% fall in its stock price over the last five trading sessions.
+CNBC reported 2023-10-01 that China’s demand for major commodities like oil, copper and iron ore has been growing at “robust rates,” Goldman Sachs said.

 Is It Worth Investing in Goldman Sachs BDC Inc. (NYSE: GSBD) Right Now?

-The price-to-earnings ratio for Goldman Sachs BDC Inc. (NYSE: GSBD) is 17.50x, which is above its average ratio.
-Moreover, the 36-month beta value for GSBD is 1.19.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”
+Goldman Sachs BDC Inc. (NYSE: GSBD) has a higher price-to-earnings ratio of 16.71x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.22.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 GSBD’s Market Performance

-The stock of Goldman Sachs BDC Inc. (GSBD) has seen a -2.42% decrease in the past week, with a 1.04% rise in the past month, and a 4.76% gain in the past quarter.
-The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 1.27% for GSBD.
-The simple moving average for the past 20 days is -1.03% for GSBD’s stock, with a 1.67% simple moving average for the past 200 days.
+The stock of Goldman Sachs BDC Inc. (GSBD) has seen a -6.21% decrease in the past week, with a -2.73% drop in the past month, and a 1.83% gain in the past quarter.
+The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 1.53% for GSBD.
+The simple moving average for the past 20 days is -5.33% for GSBD’s stock, with a -2.83% simple moving average for the past 200 days.

 Analysts’ Opinion of GSBD